-Name Description Incentives (financial and other) Nursing in Primary Health Care (NiPHC) program The NiPHC program aims to build capability and capacity among the primary health care (PHC) nursing workforce by promoting employment of and providing training and mentoring to, nurses working in primary care settings.
+Name Description Incentives (financial and other) Care (NiPHC) program health care nursing workforce by promoting employment of and providing training and mentoring to nurses working in primary care settings.
 The program includes three projects: the Transition to Practice Program (TPP), Building Nurse Capacity (BNC) clinics and Chronic Disease Management and Healthy Ageing training.
-Payments are made to nurses and mentors in the TPP.
 Primary health care organisations are paid to participate in BNC clinics.
-Primary Health Networks (PHNs) may subsidise participation of nurses in projects via co-sponsorship of placements and/or training.
+Primary Health Networks (PHNs) may subsidise some participation of nurses in projects via co-sponsorship of placements and/or training.
 National Nurse Clinical Placement Program (NNCPP) The NNCPP will provide students with practical experience of primary health care nursing and increase capacity in primary health care to meet future demand.
 Clinical placements will be sought for up to 6000 nursing students from primary care health services, focusing on second- and third-year students, with the aim of working toward population parity in First Nations representation among primary care nurses.
 The placements will occur across all MMMs with no specific targets.
 3.8% of placements will be for First Nations students.
 Primary Care Nursing and Midwifery Scholarships Program (PCNMWSP) Aims to support registered nurses and midwives in post-graduate study to become nurse practitioners and endorsed midwives in primary and aged care settings.
 Priority is given to rural and remote & First Nations applicants.
 Scholarship funding will be paid to the education institution by the scholar following successful completion of units.
 Costs of courses will vary, and students may have remaining funds available from their scholarship.
 Scholars can use these surplus funds for clinical placement or course related expenses.

-Outreach Service Delivery Support Medical Outreach Indigenous Chronic Disease Program (MOICDP) Some costs are payable to health professionals providing chronic disease outreach services for Aboriginal and Torres Strait Islander people in MM 1-7 locations where the relevant State/Territory fund holder has identified a gap in service.
-Some costs associated with delivering outreach services are payable to eligible health professionals to remove a range of financial disincentives (e.g., costs for travel, meals and accommodation).
+Outreach Service Delivery Support